-Not only in developing countries, the way to handle transport and urban development will decide over the future of the cities.
+Not only in developing countries, the way in which transport and urban development are handled will decide the future of the cities.
 If no fast and effective action is taken the cities run a high risk of losing their cultural, economic and socio-economic functions.
-With their extremely high growth- and motorization rates, and without a coherent strategy of how to control and canalize them, they will become overflowing, uncontrollable, dirty and dangerous mega-metropolitan areas.
+With their extremely high growth- and motorization rates, and without a coherent strategy of how to control and canalize them, they will overflow and become uncontrollable, dirty and dangerous mega-metropolitan areas.

-The growth of motorized traffic has already arrived at a level that interferes with the function of many cities, rather than promoting it.
-Nevertheless, according to estimates of growth we are only experiencing the beginning of a long-term trend.
-The solution of this transport problem will not be a pure question of infrastructure planning and technology, neither in the industrialized nations nor in the developing countries.
+The growth of motorized traffic has already reached a level that interferes with the function of many cities rather than enhancing it.
+Nevertheless, according to growth estimates, we are only experiencing the beginning of a long-term trend.
+The solution of this transport problem is beyond the pure question of infrastructure planning and technology, both in the industrialized and developing world.

 The paradigms of urban development must change fundamentally.
-Nevertheless, the activity of many development agencies and donors still guided by the standards of European or American transport systems and so performs the cities even deeper into the vicious cycle of dependence on motorize traffic.
+Nevertheless, the activity of many development agencies and donors are still guided by the standards of European or American transport systems thus leading the cities even deeper into the vicious cycle of dependence on motorised traffic.

 Put very simply, one could say that more traffic generates more demand for infrastructure, and more infrastructure induces more traffic demand.
-The cities literally overflow, and the more they do so, the more traffic and the longer trips they produce.
-The only solution are efficient and intelligent public transport systems Whose implementation needs to be cheaper, faster, more flexible and more effective than the development of infrastructure for motorized traffic.
+Cities literally overflow, and the more they do so, the more traffic is generated and the longer the trips they produce.
+The only solution are efficient and intelligent public transport systems whose implementation needs to be cheaper, faster, more flexible and more effective than the development of infrastructure for motorized traffic.

 In developing countries, especially in Africa, the problems are already severe.
-In many cities, a complete traffic gridlock is already achieved, and it is functionally .and financially paralyzing their struggling economies.
-Unlike in Asia, India and Latin America, Africa’s growth will not decrease, but continue with only slightly reduced rates far beyond 2030.
+In many cities, a complete traffic gridlock is already reached, and it is functionally and financially paralyzing their struggling economies.
+Unlike in Asia, India and Latin America, Africa’s growth will not decrease, but continue to increase with only slightly reduced rates far beyond 2030.

-In summary, the cities have to limit their spatial growth to a minimum and create more density.
+In summary, cities have to limit their spatial growth to a minimum and create more density.
 On this basis, efficient mass transport with its huge capacities may be capable of responding to the accelerated growth.
-In addition, cities need better and safer conditions for walking and cycling and the transport sector needs to be more formalised.
+In addition, cities need better and safer conditions for walking, cycling and the transport sector needs to be more formalised.

-Ropeways have shown a huge potential, still largely unknown and unconsidered by most urban planners and transport-strategists, which Eurist has recognised and discussed in various papers, conference contributions, publications and articles, in order to rise awareness for this transport mode and start a scientific backstopping activity urgently needed in order to enhance this potential.
-A selection of articles can be the found below.
+Ropeways have shown huge potential, however, they are still largely unknown and unconsidered by most urban planners and transport-strategists.
+Eurist has become aware of this potential and has discussed it in various papers, conference contributions, publications and articles, in order to raise awareness for this transport mode and start a scientific backstopping activity which is urgently needed in order to enhance this potential.
+A selection of articles can be the found in our Publications section.